 Money Is Choice

 If we want to get ‘Merican” up in here, money is freedom.
 Perhaps our most dearly held tenet.
 Freedom takes lots of forms.
 Freedom to leave a job you hate.
 Freedom to leave a place you hate.
 Freedom to leave a relationship you no longer value.

 To steer is heaven.
 To drift, hell.Tweet This

 All of those things take money.
 Fuck you money I like to call it.
 Your boss is a super dick?
 Fuck you, I quit.
 New York winters last six months (the last time it was 70 degrees here was October, it’s now mid-April)?
 Fuck you, I’m moving south.
 You want to move your vile old hypochondriac mother in with us?
 Fuck you, I’m out!

 Freedom is just another word for nothing left to lose but it’s also one of the few things in life that is really necessary to the mental and physical well being.
 It’s why people in prison tend not to thrive in either of those areas.

 Happiness Is Experiences

 All of my most memorable meals have been eaten while on vacation.
-Twenty five cent raw oysters in New Orleans (the find of the century), beef cheeks and potatoes dauphinois in Paris, goulash in Budapest.
+Twenty-five cent raw oysters in New Orleans (the find of the century), beef cheeks and potatoes dauphinoise in Paris, goulash in Budapest.